A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF: Comparison of Aggregation Methods

 As part of the trial design for a clinical study into a new medical diagnostic test for Motor Neurone Disease (MND), an elicitation was held to develop prior distributions for a number of parameters.
 The trial aims to determine whether a new experimental diagnostic test (ET), or index test, is able to detect the presence of MND earlier than the current reference test (RT).

 The trial format had previously been designed using frequentist methods, and the purpose of the elicitation was to develop prior distributions for use in determining an appropriate sample size.
-This paper aims to compare appropriate approaches to eliciting prior distributions required for both Bayesian design and analysis of trials.
+This paper aims to compare appropriate approaches to eliciting prior distributions which will be used in sample size calculations and analysis of results.

 When a patient enters the trial, they will be tested using both the RT and ET.
 Patients with a negative RT result will be tested using the RT again after six months.
 Patients who receive a positive RT at the beginning of the trial will leave the trial to receive treatment for the disease.